TarGz/BlowPipe/README.md

 Depending of you printer maximum print height use the script to generate module of the perfect height.
 The blow module make the pipe confortable and efficient.

-To stabilise the dart during the flight I get this idea of [Rifling](https://en.wikipedia.org/wiki/Rifling) so you have an option to add some groove inside the pipe.
-Still not sure of the efficiency, I need to get a high frame rate camera to check if the dart rotate during the flight.
+To stabilise the darts during the flight I get this idea of [Rifling](https://en.wikipedia.org/wiki/Rifling) so you have an option to add some groove inside the pipe.
+Still not sure of the efficiency, I need to get a high frame rate camera to check if the darts rotate during the flight.

 ![image](img/groove.jpg)